 We have developed unit costs of the expenses incurred for maintenance and administration of policies and payments of claims based on the actual operating expenses in the past fiscal year and the depreciation costs over the past three years.
 For expected system-related expenses in the future, the unit costs reflect the average of depreciation costs over the past three years excluding one-off expenses that are not expected to recur in the future.
-The one-off expenses excluded from the depreciation costs are for system revisions, whose amount is \$1.4 billion (FY2013 base).
+The one-off expenses excluded from the depreciation costs are ¥1.5 billion (FY2014 base), which are for system revisions.